timotheeg/nestrischamps/readme.md

 # NESTrisChamps

-NESTrisChamps is a browser-based gamne capture and rendering system for NES classic Tetris.
+NESTrisChamps is a browser-based game capture and rendering system for NES classic Tetris.

 It is available online under the domain [`nestrischamps.herokuapp.com`](https://nestrischamps.herokuapp.com)